You always need to promote your articles online when you write new content.

-Whenever you publish new articles or posts, the job isn’t finished.
+Whenever you publish new articles or blog posts, your job isn’t over.

 Content promotion is as important as writing your article.
-It’s the best way to get people to read and react to your what you published.
+It’s the best way to get people to read and react to what you publish.

 You might write posts for your blog, guest posts on other blogs, or publish on an online platform.